ep390/ep390/website/app/assignments/midterm/page.md

   Each finalist documents how they used AI in the process.
 Read through some of the pages, study the artists' process, and look for ideas.

-- You will make two web pages.
-The first documents your project proposal.
-The second documents the work and project.
+- You will make two web pages: a proposal and a final project page.
+You will also deliver a brief in-class proposal presentation and progress demo.

 ## Process

-You will document your work in two stages.
-You have one week to complete the proposal, and then two weeks to finish and document the project.
+You will complete the work in three milestones.
+You have one week to complete the proposal, one week to prepare an in-class presentation and show progress, and one additional week to finish and document the project.

 ### 1: Midterm Proposal